GautamPenna/VCSAT/README.md

 ## Downloading Code for Usage

 In order to use the code present /code file, download the respository to your personal computer.
 After doing so, open your terminal window and navigate to the same directory as the respository.
-Once reached, type the following command:
+Once reached, type the following command: gitpull

 ```py